July 5, 2022 | Business insights

 In the face of ongoing supply chain issues, agribusinesses would be wise to explore alternative marketing strategies and distribution logistics in order to thrive.
 Agribusiness owners can avoid loss and embrace profits by leveraging data analytics and direct-to-customer sales.

 However, implementing these strategies requires adequate cash flow and sound money management, highlighting the need for a financial partner.
-To speak with a commercial banker who has deep insight into the agriculture industry, get in touch with Minnesota Bank & Trust today.
+To speak with a commercial banker who has deep insight into the agriculture industry, get in touch with Minnesota Bank & Trust, a division of HTLF Bank today.